ProcessosDatamob/Locator/docs/en/getting-started/android-setup.md

             // 5.
 Start SDK (if requested)
             if (autoStart) {
                 try {
+                     // 5.1 call setState with LocatorState.IDLE value is needed for the SDK to understand that it can exit the stopped state. sdk.setState(state = LocatorState.IDLE)
                     sdk.start()
                 } catch (e: LocatorSDKMissingPermissionsException) {
                     Log.e("LocatorSDK", "Missing permissions: ${e.message}")